aggressor-FZX/Imagination_Resume_Module/.github/instructions/vscode_rules.instructions.md

   - Include both DO and DON'T examples
   - Reference actual code over theoretical examples
   - Use consistent formatting across rules

+  - **USE RENDER MCP**
+    - Before you blame bad api keys in render use the RENDER MCP Cogito Alpha workspace
+    - Before you say you can't access a folder.
+Check the workspace you have.